SpaceVim/SpaceVim/README.md

 ### Write post about SpaceVim

-if you want to write something about SpaceVim, and want your post be linked in [SpaceVim's blog page](https://spacevim.org/blog), please show us the link.
+if you want to write something about SpaceVim, and want your post to be posted in [SpaceVim's blog page](https://spacevim.org/blog), please show us the link.

 ## Credits & Thanks

 - [![GitHub contributors](https://img.shields.io/github/contributors/SpaceVim/SpaceVim.svg)](https://github.com/SpaceVim/SpaceVim/graphs/contributors)
 - [vimdoc](https://github.com/google/vimdoc) generate doc file for SpaceVim
 - [Rafael Bodill](https://github.com/rafi) and his vim-config
 - [Bailey Ling](https://github.com/bling) and his dotvim
+- authors of all the plugins used in SpaceVim.